LinOTP/LinOTP/Develop.md

 You can run unit and funtional tests by entering the respective commands below in the *project root directory* (/):

     make unittests

     make functionaltests

+You can also run the tests directly in the directories:

+    cd linotp/tests/unit; pytest

+and

+    cd linotp/tests/functional; pytest

+See the [Pytest documentation](https://docs.pytest.org/) for more information about using pytest.